bikashsharmabks/node-id-gen/README.md

 //create a auto increment sequence for userId nodeIdGen.createSequence({'name': 'userId'});

-//next method which is promise nodeIdGen.next('userId').then(function(seq) {
+//next method which is promise and return the sequence nodeIdGen.next('userId').then(function(seq) {
 	console.log(seq);  // 1
 }).catch(function(err) {